journey-js/journey/dist-setup.md

   }
  }
 ```
-Then run:
+Download and install all required modules with the command:
 > npm i

-This will download all node modules.

-The following commands are available:
+The following commands are made available by *package.json*:

-Create a distribution of the application:
+> npm run dev

+This command starts a development environment for the application

 > npm run dist

-Start a development environment for the application:
+This command creates a distribution for the application
-> npm run dev